ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Detailed Messages Specification {#detailmsg}

-TEEP messages are protected by the COSE_Sign1 or COSE_Sign structure as described in {{ciphersuite}}.
+TEEP messages are protected by the COSE_Sign1 or COSE_Sign structure as described in {{teep-ciphersuite}}.
 The TEEP protocol messages are described in CDDL format {{RFC8610}} below.

 ~~~~